Long-term care insurance in Germany

 In January 1995, the government of Helmut Kohl introduced the Social Law XI 1, the German long term care insurance.
 It is an independent part of the social security in Germany, in the Sozialgesetzbuch and provides financial provision for the risk of care necessity.
 Long-term care insurance was introduced as the fifth pillar of social insurance after health insurance, industrial injuries, pensions and unemployment insurance.
 This fifth pillar is financed by the care fund, which was built for all the individual health insurance policies.

 Insurance is also provided for people who need care because of the severity of their long-term care.
 Old and sick people are no longer dependent on social security if in need of care.
 Statutory care insurance covers a portion of the home and residential care costs if an increased need for nursing or household assistance of at least six months is required.
 This will help the patient to lead an independent and self-determined life.

 The insured person

-Compulsory insured and voluntary insured people of the public health insurance are compulsorily insured in the social insurance.
-Voluntarily insured people have the possibility to switch to the private care insurance, which also include the fully insured people of the private health insurance.
-The spouse and children of members of social care insurance are entitled to premium-free family insurance.
+Both compulsory and voluntarily insured individuals in the statutory health insurance system are automatically covered by the social long-term care insurance.
+Voluntarily insured individuals, along with those who are fully privately insured, have the option to take out private long-term care insurance instead.
+Family members can also be covered under a regular member’s insurance through contribution-free family coverage.
 With this system, a cover for the entire population was introduced.